 An illegal search or illegal seizure is a violation of your Fourth Amendment rights, and any evidence seized must be excluded from trial.
 Even if that evidence is very damaging to your defense, it cannot be considered (or even mentioned to the jury).

 Does this mean that all searches conducted without a warrant are invalid?
 No, not at all.
 A warrantless search will be valid—and any evidence obtained from the search will be allowed in trial—if the search falls within one of several well recognized exceptions.
-The burden is upon the prosecution to establish probable cause and the existence of circumstances constituting an exception.
+The burden is upon the prosecution to prove an exception exists.

-If you have been charged with a criminal offense it is important to hire a criminal defense attorney who is familiar with these various legal concepts.
-If a warrantless search is deemed to be invalid and the evidence is suppressed, the state may be unable to convict you.
-This is particularly true in possession of illegal substances cases.
+If you've been charged with a crime as a result of a police search, it's important to hire a criminal defense attorney who's familiar with these highly technical legal concepts.
+If a judge decides a search is invalid, the evidence from it will be thrown out, and- here's the best part- the charges could be dismissed.
+This is particularly true in drug possession cases.